ministryofjustice/prison-visits-integration-tests/README.md

 3. Start PVB Public (app)
 4. Run tests

-*NOTE* - It is recommended you run using Firefox browser <= 57.0.4 as more recent versions can cause issues with Capybara and clicking button elements.

 ## Test Configuration

 I recommend copying `.env.example` to `.env` and using direnv to automatically load these configuration variables (`brew install direnv`).